- The Error writing to file message appears when installing certain software, preventing you to finish the installation.

 - After the scan is completed, try to run the installation process again.

-- When System Configuration window opens, go to Services tab.
+- When System Configuration window opens, go to the Services tab.

 - Check Hide all Microsoft services and then click on Disable all.